FastDigitalOceanDroplets/VestaCP/README.md

 # VestaCP
-A little script for myself to have a web server with Vesta Control Panel in no time
+A little script for myself to have a web server in Digital Ocean with Vesta Control Panel in no time.

 Minimal requirements